mrdatawolf/SETradeHouse/README.md

 1. Revised +1.0 goals.
     1. ~~Expand the active and inactive transactions to use all columns.~~
     2. Add a three.js map of the system.
+    3. Add sheets as needed to flesh out the user experience.
+Anything that can help the users visualize or work with the data.
-    3. Have the three.js map show current  store locations.
+    4. Have the three.js map show current  store locations.
-    4. Add a weight to thrust calculator.
+    5. Add a thrust to weight calculator.
-    5. Add a blueprint breakdown.
+    6. Add a blueprint breakdown.
 It would take a blueprint file and tell the user the comps, ingots, ores needed (user choice).
 It would also breakdown the prices based on server averages.
-    6. Add API to get current trade data on a public store.
+    7. Add API to get current trade data on a public store.
-    7. Add weights to transactions based on distances from world to world.
+    8. Add weights to transactions based on distances from world to world.
-    8. Improve the user system.
+    9. Improve the user system.
-    9. Add sheets as needed to flex out the user experience.
-Anything that can help the users visualize or work with the data.
     10. ~~Get the ticker working~~.
     11. A Map Generator showing cluster servers and their tradezones.
 Or maybe just a common format for making a diagram for the users.
     12. There's alot more but where we go will depend on where the people helping see the project going from here.